AnClark/faust-vst/README.md

 with a suitably modified version of the architecture.
 (The only practical way to do this right now is to provide the Faust source of your plugin.
-If this doesn't suit you then feel free to contact me for obtaining a commercial license, or have a look at Yan Michalevsky's vst.cpp architecture which is licensed under a more liberal BSD-style license.)
+If this doesn't suit you then feel free to contact me for obtaining a commercial license, or have a look at CCRMA's alternative vst.cpp architecture by Yan Michalevsky which is licensed under a more liberal BSD-style license.)

 Note that in order to create a working VST plugin using the faustvst.cpp architecture, you'll also need Steinberg's VST SDK (see below).
 This is